Computer Science (CmSc) Classes

 335. Operating Systems.

 This course covers the basic concepts, structure, and mechanisms of computer operating systems.
 The course begins with a review of computer hardware concepts, emphasizing topics related to operating system functionality, such as interrupts and memory organization.
 Hardware concepts for operating system functions, evolution of operating systems, control of processes, principles and problems of concurrency, memory management techniques, scheduling algorithms, input/output and disk scheduling, file management, and security are studied in detail.
 Several real-world operating systems are used as examples throughout the course.
-Prerequisite: Computer Science 155 Fundamentals of Computing II, and Computer Science 265 Computer Organization.
+Prerequisite: Computer Science 155 Data Structures and Object-Oriented Programming, and Computer Science 265 Computer Organization.
 Taught every Fall of even numbered years.
 Four credits.

 340. Introduction to Networks.

 This course of study in computer networks concentrates on typical hardware interfaces, programming methods, and communications protocols.
 Topics considered in detail include electrical interfaces, data transmission, protocol stacks, data link protocols, local area networks, wide area networks, internetworking, transport protocols, application support, firewalls, virus scanning, and virtual private networks.
-Prerequisite: Computer Science 150 Fundamentals of Computing I and Computer Science 265 Computer Organization.
-Recommended: Computer Science 155 Fundamentals of Computing II.
+Prerequisite: Computer Science 150 Introduction to Programming and Computer Science 265 Computer Organization.
+Recommended: Computer Science 155 Data Structures and Object-Oriented Programming.
 Taught every Spring semester.
 Four credits.

 360. Advanced Algorithms.